How to Sell Your Early Education Business: 5 Approaches to Know

 2. List on an Online Marketplace

 Platforms like BizBuySell and LoopNet are popular places to list small businesses for sale.
-With the right listing, you might attract interest from independent operators or investors.
+With the right listing, you might attract interest from independent operators or investors looking for childcare businesses.

 • Broad exposure